 A Zuckerberg everywhere

-"A good vision for the metaverse is not one that builds a specific company, but the sense of interoperability and portability," says Zuckerberg.
-Adding that to define how experiences will be built we need protocols such as those for the Internet standards of the World Wide Web Consortium (W3C).
+“A good vision for the metaverse is not one that builds a specific company, but the sense of interoperability and portability,” Zuckerberg says.
+Adding that to define how experiences will be built, protocols such as those for the Internet standards of the World Wide Web Consortium (W3C) are needed.

 “The software we create, to allow people to work or go out and build these different worlds, will go over anything.
 Other companies will also build VR or AR platforms, but our software will be everywhere.
 Just like Facebook or Instagram is today ”.